ankit61/10-715-cmu-etl/README.md

 ### Instructions to run

 The instructions are contained in the PDF document submitted on canvas.
-As explained there, running `python main.py` will generate a .sql file and .csv file (if not already present).
-Executing the .sql file with psql will create the actual table in PostgreSQL.
-To show the output of these generated files, they have also been uploaded to this repository.

 ### Table Information

-The table is located in the `schools3` database and `etl_ankit` schema with name `schools_external_factors`.
+The table is located in the `schools3_database` database and `etl_ankit` schema with name `schools_external_factors`.
 It has 52 columns and 9238 rows.
 The column names resemble those that are found on the [ACS website](https://api.census.gov/data/2018/acs/acs5/variables.html).
 However, since the column names are not that descriptive, each column has a comment containing longer descriptions.

 ### Code Flexiblity & Modularity